WICG/Realms-Initialization-Control/README.md

 > 08. Does this specification allow an origin to send data to the underlying platform?

-The only data that's being sent to the underlying platform is the value of the configured new CSP directive which should be parsed into a URL of a remote resource
+The answer is basically no aside for the value of the configured new CSP directive which should be parsed into a URL of a remote resource

 > 09. Do features in this specification enable access to device sensors?